sisby-folk/tinkerers-quilt/README.md

 - [Tinkerer's Vegetarian](https://github.com/sisby-folk/mc-packs/tree/quilt_1.18.2/config/openloader/data/tinkerers_vegetarian) (NBT) - recipes for potions, leather, books, and more, without killing passive mobs.
 - [Tinkerer's Copper Beacons](https://github.com/sisby-folk/mc-packs/tree/quilt_1.18.2/config/openloader/data/tinkerers_copper_beacons) - Allows beacons made of unexposed copper blocks.
 A use for copper and wax.

-Mod Configuration
+And of course, mod configuration:
 - 194 Quests with just as much flavour text - queer humour, observations, and a weird mix of references.
   - 1074 lines of quest descriptions - tutorials, explanations, and so on.
   - Meticulously symmetrical and grouped quest positioning.
 No, really.
 - Removing feature overlap
 - Rebalancing mods
 - Rebalancing vanilla via tweak mods (Shoutouts to Fabrication and Apathy)
-   - Ruining everyone's life by shipping a default `options.txt` file (sorry)
+- Ruining everyone's life by shipping a default `options.txt` file

-And of course, playtesting
- - Resolving feature overlap
- - Finding gaps in the gameplay flow
+- PR'ing improvements to mods (does it count as configuration if you apply it directly to the source code?)
- - Reporting bugs and incompatibilities to other mod devs.
+- Reporting bugs to devs (does it count as configuration if you "configure" the mod to work better by asking nicely?)

 </details>